 Less well known

-The BBC argued that Vine was better-known, citing audience research from 2017 which found 71 per cent of people recognised him compared to 29 per cent for Ahmed.
+The BBC responded by saying she and Vine performed “very different roles”, and that Vine was better-known, citing audience research from 2017 which found 71 per cent of people recognised him compared to 29 per cent for Ahmed.

 The BBC’s legal team said Ahmed was paid the same as former Newswatch host Ray Snoddy, who they said was her pay comparator, rather than Vine.